blockchainsllc/in3-docs/docs/spec.md

 *  **props** `uint64` - a bitmask defining the capabilities of the node:

-    - `0x1` : **proof** :  the node is able to deliver proof, if not set it may only server pure Ethereum JSON/RPC, thus also simple remote nodes may be registered as incubed nodes.
+    - `0x01` : **proof** :  the node is able to deliver proof, if not set it may only server pure Ethereum JSON/RPC, thus also simple remote nodes may be registered as incubed nodes.
-    - `0x2` : **multichain** : the same rpc endpoint may also accept requests for different chains.
+    - `0x02` : **multichain** : the same rpc endpoint may also accept requests for different chains.
-    - `0x4` : **archive** : if set, the node is able to support archive requests returning older states.
+    - `0x04` : **archive** : if set, the node is able to support archive requests returning older states.
 If not only a pruned node is running.
+    - `0x08` : **http** : if set the node will also server requests on standardn http even if the url specifies https.
+This is relevant for small embedded devices trying to save resources by not having to run the TLS.
+    - `0x10` : **binary** : if set, the node accepts request with `binary:true`.
+This reduces the payload to about 30% for embedded devices.

     More properties will be added in future versions.